Skip to content

 Triṃśikā, verse 14 · from Xuanzang's Chinese · tr.
 Claude (Anthropic), 2026

-Verse 14 finishes the catalog of secondary afflictions — negligence (pramāda), forgetfulness, distraction, non-discernment: four more attentional pathologies — and then introduces the indeterminate factors (aniyata): regret, drowsiness, applied thought (vitarka), and sustained thought (vicāra).
+Verse 14 finishes the catalog of secondary afflictions — negligence (pramāda), forgetfulness, distraction, incorrect knowing: four more attentional pathologies — and then introduces the indeterminate factors (aniyata): regret, drowsiness, applied thought (vitarka), and sustained thought (vicāra).
 The indeterminates are remarkable because their karmic valence is context-dependent.
 The phrase “these two, each of two kinds” means: each can run in a wholesome or unwholesome mode.

 The Distributed Systems Engineer